Panzer Dragoon Saga: Reception

-Several critics considered Saga a worthy rival to Final FantasyVII and lamented that it would reach a smaller audience.
+Several critics considered Panzer Dragoon Saga superior to Final Fantasy VII.
+Next Generation described it as "a game so mature beyond the current scene that other developers have barely begun to explore its conventions".
 Computer and Video Games wrote that if it were released on PlayStation it would "fly off the shelves".
 Edge wrote: "It's a tragedy that the Saturn's standing will ensure Team Andromeda's adventure, with a radically different approach to FFVII, will enjoy a fraction of its rival's success."
-Mielke concluded: "Saga, in its own way, is so much more than Square's ultimate RPG.
+GameSpot concluded: "Saga, in its own way, is so much more than Square's ultimate RPG.
 It is a worthy successor to a series that with each installment has grown in stature and scope.
 It is flawlessly executed, limited only by the hardware (and barely that at all) and medium."

 Criticism focused on the short length.
-Sega Saturn Magazine felt Saga was too easy, especially the puzzles, but that achieving "Excellent" ranks in combat provided a good challenge.
+Sega Saturn Magazine felt Panzer Dragoon Saga was too easy, especially the puzzles, but that achieving "Excellent" ranks in combat provided a good challenge.
 Computer and Video Games noted that, like other Panzer Dragoon games, Saga rewarded players for full completion, with "astounding" bonuses.

 Many publications praised Panzer Dragoon Saga as one of the best RPGs of the year and one of the best on Saturn.
 GameSpot concluded that it was possibly the year's best RPG, and Game Informer called it "easily" the best Saturn RPG.
-The Electronic Gaming Monthly reviewers unanimously commended it as one of the best RPGs of all time and awarded it the "Editor's Choice Gold Award".
-Sega Saturn Magazine described it as "a monumental effort, a work of art, and quite clearly a labour of love", and the best Saturn adventure.
+The Electronic Gaming Monthly reviewers unanimously commended it as one of the best RPGs of all time and awarded it a "Editor's Choice Gold Award".
+Sega Saturn Magazine described it as "a monumental effort, a work of art, and quite clearly a labour of love", and the best Saturn adventure released in the UK.
+GamePro said it solidified Panzer Dragoon as the Saturn's "coolest franchise" and was a satisfying completion of the series.
+At the 2nd Annual Interactive Achievement Awards, Panzer Dragoon Saga was nominated for "Console Role-Playing Game of the Year" and "Console Game of the Year".